 What is most important is for teachers to slow down.
 Give students the time to digest and get involved in the content.
 Also, be sure to use other modalities in the learning process to increase engagement such as hands-on activities, discussions, and skits.
 Additional note-taking suggestions include:

-·Offer your students with dyslexia and other learning disabilities reasonable accommodations such as a note-taker, use of computer or a copy of another student’s notes.
+- Offer your students with dyslexia and other learning disabilities reasonable accommodations such as a note-taker, use of a computer or a copy of another student’s notes.